 Anneleen Boehme is a very active member of the Belgian and European jazz scene.
 Discover the different bands of which she is a member.
-View "projects" to find more music.
+View "projects" to find more (temporary) music.

 LABtrio (Lander – Anneleen – Bram) are three musicians with strong personalities, endowed with a fresh and adventurous approach to music.
 The trio’s acoustic universe conceals an urban jazz that flirts with electronic, underground and hip-hop cultures.